doomer-doomer/Exoplanets/README.md

 ## Android Setup
 To run on your android device, install Expo app from the Play store in order to proceed further.
 Once installed,
-- Scan the qr code from the Expo app
+- Scan the QR code from the Expo app
 - Make sure that your app and local execution are happening on the same wifi.
 - Load the bundles and you are set!